faseeh41/React-QuizApp/README.md

 # Features

--Users can participate in quizzes on various topics.
+- Users can participate in quizzes on various topics.
--The app displays quiz questions, allows users to select answers, and provides immediate feedback.
+- The app displays quiz questions, allows users to select answers, and provides immediate feedback.
--The app dynamically fetches quiz questions and displays results based on the user's answers.
+- The app dynamically fetches quiz questions and displays results based on the user's answers.

 # Technologies & Tools Used

--React.js
+- React.js
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript
--VS Code
+- VS Code

 # Installation and Usage

 To use this app, you can follow these steps:

--Clone the repository or download the source code.
+- Clone the repository or download the source code.
--Open the project in your preferred code editor.
+- Open the project in your preferred code editor.
--Run npm install to install the necessary dependencies.
+- Run npm install to install the necessary dependencies.
--Run npm start to start the development server.
+- Run npm start to start the development server.
--Open your browser and navigate to http://localhost:3000 to use the app.
+- Open your browser and navigate to http://localhost:3000 to use the app.

 To use the app, simply start a quiz, answer the questions, and view your results at the end.